 All courses at LCC are taught in English and a list of course offerings is posted on the LCC website by semester.
 The largest academic majors are Business, English, and Theology, but LCC offers a wide variety of Psychology and Sociology courses as well.
 There are also courses that could meet core requirements or other requirements for student's majors.

 You will be charged the basic term expenses as indicated in the academic catalog.
 Student Financial Services will reassess each applicant's financial aid package for their off-campus semester and provide a break down of costs after acceptance from the GEO.
 Federal and private aid will not be affected.
 Please contact SFS for specific financial questions.
 Regular Gordon semester costs include:

 All Gordon students applying to this program must first submit an online seat application to the Global Education Office before applying directly to your program.
 Seat applications must be submitted to the GEO by March 1.

-After the Global and Experiential Learning Office has notified you of your approval, you may then proceed with the program's application.
+After the Global Education Office has notified you of your approval, you may then proceed with the program's application.
 Spring applications are accepted until October 15.
 Fall applications are accepted until March 15.